 Details:

-- Not all dogs enjoy the pumpkin flavour.
+- Not every dog will enjoy the taste

 8. Full Moon All-Natural Essential Beef Savory Sticks